- the study of financial independence

 As far as my own Financial Independence journey, I purchased my first rental property in 2011.
 It was a single family 3 bedroom / 2 bath typical ranch style brick home in my hometown of Warner Robins, GA.
 This was before I ever heard about the 1% rule or much of the other guiding principles of wise real estate investing so readily available on the internet now from sites like Bigger Pockets, Coach Carson, and Afford Anything.
 I’m 40 now as I type this so I was around 32 at the time of that first purchase.
-Since then, I’ve purchased 5 more rental properties in the same area.
-Six properties are now providing some income every month and my intention is to add 2-3 more in the next few years.
+Since then, I’ve purchased 6 more rental properties in the same area.
+These properties provide income every month and my intention is to add at least one more in the next year or so.
 At that time, I will likely begin receiving a decent pension with a good amount set aside in retirement accounts and will proclaim Financial Independence using this three-legged approach.

 I have a few years left as an active duty military member.
 And when the day comes I no longer have to put on a uniform and go to work, my family and I will be able to pursue our passions, whatever those may be at the time - and isn’t that what life should be about?